AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 ### Publishing Data into AnyLog via POST

-Publishing data into AnyLog via REST _POST_, allows the data to be transformed locally (within Anylog).
-Once the data is transformed, it gets stored on the AnyLog operator node(s).
-Since AnyLog is processing the data, the data coming in via
-a single EdgeX app-service can send data into separate (database and) tables.
+Publishing data into AnyLog via REST _POST_ allows the data to be transformed locally within AnyLog.
+After the data is transformed, it is stored on the AnyLog operator node(s).
+Because AnyLog processes the data, data from a single EdgeX app-service can be sent to separate databases and tables.

-Unlike _PUT_, when using _POST_, there is a need to execute [run mqtt client](../../message%20broker.md) on the AnyLog side in order for the node to accept the data coming in.
+Unlike _PUT_, when using _POST_, it is necessary to execute the message broker client (as described in [run mqtt client](../../message%20broker.md)) on the AnyLog side for the node to accept incoming data.

 1. On AnyLog (operator) side, execute `run mqtt client` - Note, no two MQTT clients (on the same network service) can have the same topic name.